This post contains affiliate links. Read the full disclosure here.

 STEP SEVEN: Remove the pan with the brownie batter from the fridge and layer the cookie dough over the brownie layer, once again using the back of a measuring cup to flatten and press down the dough.

-STEP EIGHT: Cover with plastic wrap or tin foil and refrigerate for 1 ½ - 2 hours.
-Slice into pieces of whichever size you'd like and enjoy!
+STEP EIGHT: Cover with plastic wrap or tin foil and refrigerate for 1 1/2 – 2 hours.
+Slice into bite sized pieces or whichever size you’d like and enjoy!

 process showing how to make a cookie dough bar